Coder-World04/Complete-Data-Science/README.md

 **Day 16:Reflect and Connect the dots**

-In this we covered various Data Science and ML projects.
+In this we covered various Data Science and ML projects .

 Where to find Day 16 post : [Link](https://medium.datadriveninvestor.com/day-16-60-days-of-data-science-and-machine-learning-1e8340650e4)